blueshift-labs/Blueshift-iOS-SDK/README.md

 - Campaign Name/Link (if available)
 - Template Name/Link (if available)
 - Any extra details that you think would help in repro the issue

-tl;dr:  File support tickets for issues that you want to report on GitHub.
+- Compatible with Carthage as prebuild framework, building from GitHub source code is currently not supported tl;dr:  File support tickets for issues that you want to report on GitHub.